mariachietera/mariachietera.com/content/about.md

 ### Nice to meet you!

 Hi!
-I am Maria, and I am multipotentialite.
+I am Maria, and I am [multipotentialite](https://www.ted.com/talks/emilie_wapnick_why_some_of_us_don_t_have_one_true_calling?language=en).

 I am NeuroMindfulness and Agile Coach, and I have a data-science background. \
 I practice yoga and meditation, I dance salsa, I run, I walk, I cook.

-After spending the first years of my career working as Python Developer and Data Scientist in dynamic Agile environments, I transitioned to coaching in the 2020.
+After spending the first years of my career working as Python Developer and Data Scientist in dynamic Agile environments, I transitioned to coaching in early 2020.

 I've been contributing to FitAnalytics' Agile Transformation and Snap Inc. acquisition.
 I am currently working at Ebay Kleinanzeigen where I am helping 3 teams going trough the Adevinta's acquisition and the current hyper growth phase, while preserving collaboration and culture.